bspeice/speice.io/_posts/2019-02-06-stacking-up.md

 can typically complete in [1 or 2 cycles](https://agner.org/optimize/instruction_tables.ods)
 (<1 nanosecond on modern CPUs).
 Contrast that to heap memory which requires an allocator (specialized software to track what memory is in use) to reserve space.
-And when you're finished with your memory, the `pop` instruction likewise runs in 1-3 cycles, as opposed to an allocator needing to worry about memory fragmentation and other issues.
+When you're finished with stack memory, the `pop` instruction runs in 1-3 cycles, as opposed to an allocator needing to worry about memory fragmentation and other issues with the heap.
 All sorts of incredibly sophisticated techniques have been used to design allocators:
 - [Garbage Collection](https://en.wikipedia.org/wiki/Garbage_collection_(computer_science))
   strategies like [Tracing](https://en.wikipedia.org/wiki/Tracing_garbage_collection)